 Why do we need this research?

-If an illness is rare, or it is difficult to find people to take part in research, it can be hard to test which treatments work best.
-To make things harder, a lot of research funding is given for relatively short periods of time; often too short to find meaningful answers or understand long-term effects.
+If a condition is rare, or it is difficult to find people to take part in research, it can be hard to test which treatments work best.
+To make things harder, research funding is often given for relatively short periods of time; often too short to find meaningful answers or understand long-term effects.

 What’s happening in this project?

-To make research into premature birth more achievable, our researchers have set up the Preterm Trials Consortium (PTC).
-The consortium is a collaboration between many research centres (17 so far, including two in Spain) that has been designed to help researchers carry out lots of different studies in large numbers of women.
+To make research into premature birth more achievable, our researchers have been involved in setting up the Preterm Trials Consortium (PTC).
+The consortium is a collaboration between a large number of research centres – 40 so far, including specialist preterm teams based in the UK, Europe, Australia and New Zealand – that will help researchers carry out lots of different studies in large numbers of women.
 By setting this up, scientists can begin to address the many unanswered questions surrounding premature birth.

-As part of the PTC, our researchers have created a database where information from women who take part in clinical trials or attend Preterm Surveillance Clinics can be stored and shared with scientists around the world.
-The PTC database went live in December 2016, and so far nearly 4,500 women have given permission for their data to be stored on the platform.
-Most of these women have also consented to long-term follow-up of their baby’s health.
-Anonymous data has also been collected from over 4,500 women who previously gave birth after attending a Preterm Surveillance Clinic.
+As part of the PTC, a clinical database has been created that stores information about women who take part in clinical trials, attend specialist preterm clinics or have symptoms of threatened preterm labour.
+This information, relating to the care the women received and the outcomes of their pregnancies, can then be shared with scientists around the world.
+The PTC database went live in December 2016, and so far over 5,000 women have given permission for their data to be stored on the platform; most of these women have also consented to long-term follow-up of their children’s health.
+In addition to this, historical records have been collected for nearly 5,000 women.